artemyarulin/Kaare/README.md

 Kaare makes it even more awesome by making communication between native and JS code reactive as well.

+## Example of usage
+Kaare will handle all the communication from one context to another in both directions

 Your JS file:
 ```
 var kaare = new Kaare(new KaareNativeTransport())